 9. Precious is as kind as Sharon.
-B, Precious and Sharon 10 Mr. M. Botha does not smoke nor drink.
-B, Mr. M. Botha neither 11.
-He opened the box.
+B, Precious and Sharon 10 .Mr.
+M. Botha does not smoke nor drink.
+B, Mr. M. Botha neither 11 .He opened the box.
 He found the money immediately.
 B .
-No sooner 12 A. I prefer eating oranges to bananas.
+No sooner 12 .
+A. I prefer eating oranges to bananas.
 B .
-I would rather 13.
+I would rather 13 .
 Its time we got on the bus.
-B. It is time for us 14.
-The work was very hard.
+B .
+It is time for us 14 The work was very hard.
 I could not finish.
 B .
 The work was too hard 15 If my mother doesn't go to buy meat, I will go.
 B .
-Either my mother will The Taj Pamodzi Hotel is the most expensive hotel in Lusaka.
-17 You like beer, ? (add a guestion tag) 18 B. use:as 19 You must not go out at night. (use -refrain-) 20 I like blue berries than strawberry.
+Either my mother will 16 The Taj Pamodzi Hotel is the most expensive hotel in Lusaka.
+B. use:asasasasasasas 17 You like beer,? (add a question tag) Even though Janet Banda works hard.
+She will not pass her Grade 9 examination 18 .
+Even though Janet Banda works hard.
+She will not pass her Grade 9 examination B .
+However 19 .
+You must not go out at night. (use -refrain-) 20 .
+I like blue berries than strawberry.
+21 B. I prefer Run or you will be caught.
+B. Unless 22 .Farming is hard work but it is rewarding.
+B. Although 23 ."Why did you throw the ball away, Peter?" asked Namakau (change to reported speech) Ans: 24 Come early or you will not be able to get a ticket.
 B .
-I prefer 21.
-Run or you will be caught.
-B .
-Unless 22 Farming is hard work but it is rewarding.
-B .
-Although 23 "Why did you throw the ball away, Peter?" asked Namakau (change to reported speech) Ans: 24 Come early or you will not be able to get a ticket.
-B .
-If 25 May I borrow your bicycle?
-B .
-Will you 26 You don't like oranges,? (add a question tag) 27 Both his spoken and written English are bad.
-B. Neither 28 This is my mother's book.
-B. This book 29 Gladys Banda wrote her grade twelve exam.
+If 25 .May I borrow your bicycle?
+B. Will you You don't like oranges,? (add a question tag) 27 Both his spoken and written English are bad.
+20 B. Neither 28 This is my mother's book. ეი B .
+This book Gladys Banda wrote her grade twelve exam.
 She had an injury.
-B. Although 30 .
-"What do you do for a living?" the headmaster asked the parent. (change to reported speech)
+29 B. Although 30 .
+"What do you do for a living?" the headmaster asked the parent. (change to 50 reported speech)

-B

-31. This crime is too open to be hidden from anyone.
-(Use:that) Ans:

-32. Brenda's poor performance at the Olympics has greatly distressed her coach.
+B 31.
+This crime is too open to be hidden from anyone.
+(Use:that) Ans: 32.
+Brenda's poor performance at the Olympics has greatly distressed her coach.
+B : Brenda's coach 33.
+It is now time to interview the candidates.
+Finish: to be interviewed.

-B: Brenda's coach

-33. It is now time to interview the candidates.

-Finish: to be interviewed J.

 34. Lazarous Soko would not eat meat under any circumstances.

-B: Under no

-35. Patson Daka is one of the most famous footballers in the country.

-B: Very few

-36. She had rarely worked hard.

-B : Rarely

-37. We had never heard such an interesting story.

-B: Never

-38. The captain deserves more praise than any other member of the team.

-B: No

-39. Unless the examiner is lenient, there is no hope of her passing the exam.

-B: Only if

-40. Bwalya spoke so fast that we could not follow a word of her speech. (usetoo

-fast)

-Ans: -

-41. The headmaster did not make such a statement at any point in his speech.

-B: At no point

-42. When all the candidates had arrived, the examiner started to distribute the question П

-papers.

-B: (i) The candidates -

-(ii) It was not until

-(iii) It was not until -

-(v) Only when

-43. We can get continental tyres only from Dunlop.

-B: Only

-44. Divide this line into two equal halves. (remove the repetition)

-Ans:

-45. We have heard the police inspectors report on the accident but we are still not -

-satisfied.

-B: Inspite

-46. Mr. Phiri warned the pupils, "Be careful about your commas, full stops, or you may

-find that the person who reads your sentence understands it to mean something

-different from what you intend to say."

-B: Mr. Phiri warned his pupils that
+B : Under no 35.
+Patson Daka is one of the most famous footballers in the country.
+B : Very few 36.
+She had rarely worked hard.
+B : Rarely 37.
+We had never heard such an interesting story.
+B : Never 38.
+The captain deserves more praise than any other member of the team.
+B : No 39.
+Unless the examiner is lenient, there is no hope of her passing the exam.
+B : Only if 40.
+Bwalya spoke so fast that we could not follow a word of her speech. (usetoo fast) Ans: 41.
+The headmaster did not make such a statement at any point in his speech.
+B: At no point 42.
+When all the candidates had arrived, the examiner started to distribute the question papers.
+B: (i) The candidates (ii) It was only wh en (iii) It was not until (iv) Not until 12 (v) Only when 43.
+B: Only 44.
+Divide this line into two equal halves. (remove the repetition) Ans: 45.
+We have heard the police inspectors report on the accident but we are still not satisfied.
+B: Inspite 46.
+Mr. Phiri warned the pupils, "Be careful about your commas, full stops, or you may find that the person who reads your sentence understands it to mean something different from what you intend to say."
+R: Mr. Phiri warned his nunils that